carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 > ## Definition
 >
-> Depth of tree is the number of times we make a split to reach a decision.
+> Depth of tree - the number of times we make a split to reach a decision.
 {: .callout}

 Some pros of using decision trees: